kacole2/s3motion/README.md

 				    ID: "user056"
 				  }
 				}
   - POST: Uploads an object to a specific bucket and client.
-Payload requires `object`. `object` can be in the form of comma seperated values. `folder` is an optional parameter to specify where on the host file system the file is located.
+Payload requires `object`. `object` can be in the form of comma seperated values. `folder` is an optional parameter to specify where on the host object system the object is located.
 By default, uploads will go to the root of the bucket.

 			POST http://127.0.0.1:8080/api/objects/vipronline/s3motion_vipr01
 			Status: 200 OK
 			JSON:
 			{
 			  operation: "objectUpload"
-			  objects: "file1.png,file2.jpg"
+			  objects: "object1.png,object2.jpg"
 			  folder: "/home/kcoleman"
 			  client: "vipronline"
 			  bucket: "s3motion_vipr01"